Udoka-AM/solscore2-0/readme.md

 # SolScore - FPL-Based Web3 Prediction Platform Documentation

 ### Overview
-SolScore is an innovative Web3 prediction platform that integrates Fantasy Premier League (FPL) data with blockchain technology, allowing users to stake cryptocurrency on real-time football events and earn rewards based on their FPL performance.
+SolScore is a Web3 prediction platform that integrates Fantasy Premier League (FPL) data with blockchain technology, allowing users to stake cryptocurrency on real-time football events and earn rewards based on their FPL performance.

 Built on the Solana blockchain, SolScore creates a novel prediction market where users can leverage their fantasy football knowledge to earn crypto rewards, combining fantasy sports' excitement with decentralised finance's financial opportunities.

 ### Core Architecture